Float Fishing In Ontario – When, Where And How

 Making long precision drifts like this with other types of reels is nearly impossible and if it is possible to do this with another type of reel it would take a lot more effort.
 Spinning reels and baitcasting reels usually can not compete with a smooth effortless Centerpin reel.

 Because there is no drag on most Centerpin reels it’s a lot of fun and a challenge fishing for big steelhead and salmon on these reels.
 You can also fish for trout with a Centerpin reel.
-Check out my recently published articles Centerpin Fishing For Trout – A Guides Perspective.
-See at www.troutandsteelhead.net
+Check out my recently published article Centerpin Fishing For Trout – A Guides Perspective

-I have methods I use to teach guys how to set the hook, play the fish and land it and in many cases, 75% of new anglers leaning from me will land their fish the first time.
-The guides at A Perfect Drift Guide Company are the best at teaching modern Centerpin fishing methods.
+I have methods I use to teach guys how to set the hook, play the fish and land it and in many cases, 75% of new anglers learning from me will land their fish the first time.

 The Best Centerpin Float Reels